rasPanda/project-3/README.md

 We wanted to have a seamless experience in the client, with the update/edit feature found on the same page as the single event/location/profile page.
 This was opposed to a separate page for update/edit, which we reserved for if we could not make the same-page functionality work.

-James was able to work through all the implementation of these features, with some debugging help from Carl!
+James was able to work through all the implementation of these features, with some debugging help from myself!

 ![singleevent](ReadMeImages/singleevent.png)
 ![singleeventupdate](ReadMeImages/singleeventupdate.png)